Caroline Trentini: Rise to prominence 2005- present

 In 2007, she was the face of Gucci Cruise, Oscar de la Renta, Dolce & Gabbana Animelier, DSquared² and Mulberry.
-In 2008, she was the face on DKNY and Carlos Miele.Caroline Trentini - Model - detail by year In the May 2007 issue of American Vogue she was featured on the cover with fellow models: Doutzen Kroes, Jessica Stam, Raquel Zimmermann, Sasha Pivovarova, Agyness Deyn, Coco Rocha, Hilary Rhoda, Chanel Iman, and Lily Donaldson as the "World's Next Top Models."
+In 2008, she was the face on DKNY and Carlos Miele.
+In the May 2007 issue of American Vogue she was featured on the cover with fellow models: Doutzen Kroes, Jessica Stam, Raquel Zimmermann, Sasha Pivovarova, Agyness Deyn, Coco Rocha, Hilary Rhoda, Chanel Iman, and Lily Donaldson as the "World's Next Top Models."
 In 2008 casting agent James Scully, who is responsible to pick which model is to score a spot on top runways, says in regards to Trentini:

 Perfect body.
 Always full of energy, always happy, and I have not met a better walker since Carmen Kass.
 She can model anything.

-In 2008 Trentini was also part of the F/W and Pre fall 2008 Dolce&Gabbana campaign.

-Trentini made her Victoria's Secret Fashion Show debut in 2005 and also walked the show in 2006 and 2009.
-She featured as a 'Face of the Moment' in May 2009's US Vogue.